Dancesport: World Dance Council

 In 2007 the WDC Amateur League was created.
 This organisation runs a number of competitions and has its own world ranking system for amateur dancers.

 Each member country in the WDC has its own national organisation, such as the British Dance Council, which acts as a forum for the many interested parties in that country.
 The national bodies decide on their delegates to the WDC.

 World DanceSport Federation

 The World DanceSport Federation (WDSF), formerly the International DanceSport Federation (IDSF), is the international governing body of dancesport, as recognised by the International Olympic Committee (IOC).

 Founded in 1957 as the International Council of Amateur Dancers (ICAD), it took up the name International DanceSport Federation in 1990.
 In 2011 it changed its name to World DanceSport Federation to emphasise the organization's global character.

 In the past, the IDSF's focus was on administering amateur dancers and competitions.
 However, in 2010 the IDSF Professional Division was created (formerly known as the IPDSC), which extended this focus to professional dancesport.

 WDSF members are only allowed to dance in competitions that are on the WDSF's official competition calendar, unless the member has obtained the WDSF's written permission to compete in an event that is not on the WDSF's calendar.

+World Dance Organization

+The World Dance Organization (WDO) was founded with the name World Dance Organizers in 2019 with the first meeting being held on May 30, 2019, in Blackpool, England.
+The named was changed to the current World Dance Organization in December 2020.
+The controlling legal entity is the non-profit WDO Community Interest Company which was registered in England in September 2019.